 Peter Geoghegan’ book Democracy for Sale: Dark Money and Dirty Politics* is worth reading for anyone interested in politics in the UK.
 It discusses in detail the state of funding of political parties today – primarily the Conservatives – and reveals an alarming picture of widespread abuse of the system and the inadequacy of the system that is supposed to keep a check on it.
 It shows substantial funding coming from overseas, mainly America, and the tangled methods to hide the sources from scrutiny.

 Some of the sources of money and the circuitous route it follows are almost comical.
 For example, during the Brexit campaign, posters with DUP appeared in the UK mainland.
-The DUP were exempt from revealing its sources of funding because of the threat to their (the funders) lives by terrorist.
+The DUP were exempt from revealing its sources of funding because of the threat to their (the funders) lives by terrorists.
 This was used by the Constitutional Research Council to funnel £435,000 into the DUP.
 So who are the CRC?
 The CRC is an unincorporated association and this means details of who they are and how they are funded are not published.
 It turns out that the CRC is run by someone called Richard Cook from a private house in Glasgow.
 Cook runs DDR Recycling.
 There follows several pages of the activities of this company involving law suits, alleged illegal shipments and unpaid bills.
 Geoghegan says the story of this man and his firm reads like an ‘airport thriller’.
 He never revealed however where the money came from.

 Another surprise is the role played by Liam Fox in promoting trade links with the US via the ‘Atlantic Bridge’.
 They have been described as a ‘byword for lobbying scandal leaving a trail of dark money and influence peddling’ and were active both in Washington and London.
 Fox played a key role in promoting links between libertarians, neo-conservatives and Tea Party enthusiasts.
 Links are described between Atlantic Bridge and the Kochs, Philip Morris tobacco, NRA and Exxon/Mobil.
 Fox has always been a keen believer in close links with the USA yet it seems clear the UK will be a junior party in any future relationship.
 Since one of the battle cries of the Brexit campaign was ‘take back control’ it seems odd that we do that and then cede much of it across the Atlantic.